 Sure, we all claim to be data driven and aspire to build lasting customer relationships.
-In reality, most marketers are falling far short. eCommerce marketers spend most of our time and effort reacting to a very small set – about 1% – of our customers, and nearly no time actively getting to know our customers.
+In reality, most marketers are falling far short.
+As ecommerce marketers, we spend most of our time and effort reacting to a very small set – about 1% – of our customers, and nearly no time actively getting to know our customers.
 Do we really know your customers if we are engaging with this tiny slice of shoppers?
-Clearly, no. Let’s dig into why we’ve been so easily distracted by the 1%, and how to change that.
+Clearly, not.
+Let’s dig into why we’ve been so easily distracted by the 1%, and how to change that.

-So, beyond simply reacting to abandonment events, where else can we poke to actually get to know our shoppers?
+So, beyond simply reacting to abandonment events, where else can we explore to actually get to know our shoppers?
 It turns out that your site is teeming with potential.

 Get Into the Unknown

 You don’t know most of your visitors.
-80% of all your site visitors are anonymous.
+Eighty percent of all your site visitors are anonymous.
 All told, this group makes up 84% of all visits.
-By a landslide, the amount of unknown shoppers carries site traffic.
+By a landslide, the number of unknown shoppers carries site traffic.
 But don’t let that discourage you.
 A closer look reveals that there is some very encouraging news — you know more about the unknown than you might think.

-- One-time anonymous: 69% of site visitors that account for 55% of all of your visits
+- One-time anonymous: 69% of site visitors who account for 55% of all of your visits

-- Returning anonymous: 11% of site visitors that account for 29% of all of your visits.
+- Returning anonymous: 11% of site visitors who account for 29% of all of your visits

 The returning anonymous shopper group jumps off the page.
-These are shoppers that have visited multiple times, and are clearly consuming a LOT of your content.
+These are shoppers who have visited multiple times and are clearly consuming a lot of your content.
 In fact, this group accounts for 35% of product detail page views.
 These shoppers are making an effort to get to know your brand.
 Now, it’s time to get to know them.

 A Reason for a Relationship